 When you let the flannel fabric dry at room temperature or on a line, you reduce the chances of pills forming.
 As this is not practical in a clinic situation, drying your sheets on low heat will increase the life of your sheets and reduce pilling.
 Remove your flannel sheets as soon as the cycle ends to prevent over-drying the fibers.

 Over-drying sheets will weaken the fabric.
-Drying on low or no heat helps to keep the fabric in good condition for a longer life and prevents both shrinking and shedding.
+Typically, drying on low or no heat helps to keep the fabric in good condition for longer life and prevents both shrinking and shedding.

 - Washing sheets in hot water can shrink the fabric fibers and reduce softness.